-Razorbill, an imprint of Penguin Random House, is dedicated to young adult and middle grade books.
-We are committed to taking risks and exploring new ways to tell stories.
+Razorbill, an imprint of Penguin Random House, is committed to taking risks and exploring new ways to tell stories.

-Razorbill is home to the instant New York Times bestseller An Ember in the Ashes, an epic high fantasy debut by Sabaa Tahir, and its sequel, A Torch Against the Night.
-Our broad-ranging young adult hardcover fiction list includes Jay Asher’s debut novel, Thirteen Reasons Why, a perennial New York Times bestseller and multiple award winner that has been published in thirty-five languages, as well as his latest novel, What Light.
+Razorbill is home to a broad-ranging young adult hardcover fiction list that includes Jay Asher’s debut novel, Thirteen Reasons Why, a #1 and perennial New York Times bestseller and multiple award winner that has been published in thirty-five languages, as well as his latest novel, What Light, and the instant New York Times bestseller An Ember in the Ashes, an epic high fantasy debut by Sabaa Tahir, and its #1 bestselling sequel, A Torch Against the Night.
 Razorbill’s popular series titles include Falling Kingdoms by New York Times bestselling author Morgan Rhodes, Zodiac by Romina Russell, The Merciless by Danielle Vega, and Richelle Mead’s #1 internationally bestselling Vampire Academy, Bloodlines, and The Glittering Court.

-Razorbill’s middle-grade titles include Ratscalibur by New York Times bestselling author Josh Lieb, which the New York Times called “a witty mash-up of favorite fantasy motifs,” The Creature Department, a collaboration between award-winning author Robert Paul Weston and Framestore, the Academy Award–winning visual effects company known for its groundbreaking work on Gravity and the Harry Potter film franchise, the popular Shark Wars series by EJ Altbacker, and Matthew Ward’s The Fantastic Family Whipple.
+Razorbill’s middle-grade titles include Ratscalibur by New York Times bestselling author Josh Lieb, which the New York Times called “a witty mash-up of favorite fantasy motifs,” The Creature Department, a collaboration between award-winning author Robert Paul Weston and Framestore, the Academy Award–winning visual effects company known for its groundbreaking work on Gravity and the Harry Potter film franchise, and the popular Shark Wars series by EJ Altbacker.

 Casey McIntyre joined Razorbill as associate publisher in 2014.
 Prior to coming to Razorbill, McIntyre was the publicity manager at HarperCollins Children’s Books.
 Throughout her career she has spearheaded the publicity campaigns of numerous award-winning, New York Times-bestselling titles, including Richelle Mead’s Vampire Academy series, Morgan Rhodes’ Falling Kingdoms series, Derek Blasberg’s Classy, Jenny Slate & Dean Fleisher-Camp’s Marcel The Shell With Shoes On, Veronica Roth’s Divergent series, Terry Pratchett’s Dodger, and Katherine Applegate’s The One and Only Ivan.